alexiaales/SpotitPy/README.md

 ### Local Installion

-Steps required in order to get ColocPy running on your PC.
+Steps required in order to get SpotiPy running on your PC.

 ```